 Attack

-Plucking of a guitar string, results in a rapid increase in the peak amplitude of the vibrating guitar string.
-This phenomenon is known as attack
+Plucking of a guitar string results in a rapid increase in the peak amplitude of the vibrating guitar string.
+This phenomenon is known as an attack.

 Decay

-Once the guitar string is plucked and left, the amplitude of vibration gradually decreases over time till it stops vibrating.
-This phenomenon is named as the decay of vibrations.
+Once the guitar string is plucked and left, the vibration amplitude gradually decreases until it stops vibrating.
+This phenomenon is named the decay of vibrations.

 Both attach and decay are demonstrated in the attached image.